Cover

 - Full refund, including return shipping within trial period

 Brooklyn Bedding offers buyers a 120-day trial period, and requires that buyers try the mattress at least 30 days before returning it.
 Returns within the trial period are free, with return shipping included.
-See: Brooklyn Bedding return policy
+See: Brooklyn Bedding returns policy

 Warranty